Last updated: April 30, 2026 | By the LearnPath Team

 1. Tech With Tim - Best for Game Dev, Discord Bots, and AI Projects

-With 1.3 million subscribers and over 500 project-focused videos, Tech With Tim (run by Tim Ruscica) has become one of the most trusted destinations for hands-on Python learning.
+With 1.8 million subscribers and over 500 project-focused videos, Tech With Tim (run by Tim Ruscica) has become one of the most trusted destinations for hands-on Python learning.
 His channel stands out because almost every video results in a completed, working program that you can run, modify, and show to others.

 Tim covers a wide surface area: Pygame games, Discord bots with discord.py, Flask web apps, machine learning classifiers, and AI chatbot projects.
 He explains decisions as he codes, which helps you understand not just the "how" but the "why" behind each implementation choice.

 His series structure is especially valuable.
 Rather than isolated 10-minute clips, Tim builds multi-part series where you return to the same project across several videos, adding features incrementally.
 This mirrors how real software is developed.
+In 2025 and 2026, he has released content on building Python AI agents and LangChain integrations, keeping his library current with what employers are actually looking for.

 Best For: Learners who want a tangible project by the end of every session, especially games, automation, and AI tools.